techthiyanes/tutorials-5/t01_Stable_Diffusion/README.md

     return pipe([prompt] * num_images, num_inference_steps=steps, guidance_scale=guidance_scale).images
 ```

-To run the function, we create a Python callable using `rh.send`.
+To run the function, we create a Python callable using `rh.send`, which stands
+for **s**erverless **end**point, and pass in the corresponding hardware, or
+cluster, that we want it to be run on, along with any dependencies or
+requirements to install or sync over to the remote cluster.
 This callable
-functions just like our original function.
-We can call it and get back results
+functions just like our original function; we can call it and get back results
 locally, except the computation happens on the specified cluster hardware.

 > **Note**: